The Savage Nation: Introduction and music

 Music is an integral part of The Savage Nation.
 Savage often extends the role of music beyond bumper music to be as much the content of the show as what he's talking about.
 (For instance, there was a period of several days in 2006 when Savage played "Living on a Thin Line" by The Kinks concurrent with his discussions of America's internal vulnerabilities.)

 He also played "God Save the Queen" by the Sex Pistols and "Living on a Thin Line", and agreed that "there's no England now" after being banned from the U.K. by British Home Secretary Jacqui Smith.

 The signature musical introduction to The Savage Nation is the beginning of Metallica's "Master of Puppets", followed by an announcer saying, "Warning: The Michael Savage Show contains adult language, adult content, psychological nudity.
 Listener discretion is advised."
 For years, this was followed by Mötley Crüe's "Looks That Kill" and Metallica's "The Shortest Straw" to conclude the introduction; following the move from TRN to Cumulus in 2012, the opening was revamped, and Mötley Crüe's "Live Wire" replaced the latter two songs.

 For bumper music, Savage has used "Motorbreath", "Eye of the Beholder", "Frayed Ends of Sanity", "Holier Than Thou", "Jump in the Fire", "To Live Is to Die", "Battery", "Blackened", "Sad but True", "Ain't My Bitch", "Fuel", "The Shortest Straw", and "Don't Tread on Me" by Metallica, as well as "Du Hast" and "Tier" by Rammstein, Nirvana, "Big Gun" by AC/DC, and "Killing in the Name" by Rage Against the Machine.
 As of 2015, Judas Priest's "You've Got Another Thing Comin'" has generally played at the 30-minute break.

 While Savage has previously criticized pop culture on his program, he is a self-proclaimed rock music fan.
 On his July 19, 2006 show, Savage said he is a huge fan of the German group Rammstein, and that he often drives around at night blasting their music.
 When challenged by a caller to explain why he likes Rammstein, Savage said they are "the only true form of poetry and music that reflect the real world nowadays."
 Savage played their music at length during that specific broadcast.

-He is also a fan of 1950s rock 'n' roll and doo-wop music such as The Cadillacs, Frankie Lymon and the Teenagers, and The Flamingos, which is played on his "Rock and Roll Friday".
+He is also a fan of 1950s rock 'n' roll and doo-wop music such as The Cadillacs, Frankie Lymon and the Teenagers, and The Flamingos, which was played on his "Rock and Roll Friday".
 On January 25, 2007, he started playing "I'm Broken" by Pantera on his show, stating that this is the type of music that U.S. troops should be listening to in Iraq.

-On Mondays, he frequently opens the program by playing "Blue Monday" by Fats Domino.
+On Mondays, he frequently opened the program by playing "Blue Monday" by Fats Domino.

 Closing

-Savage often closes the show by saying, "With God's will and your listenership, I shall return", or some variation thereof.
+Savage often closed the show by saying, "With God's will and your listenership, I shall return", or some variation thereof.